 What is Equity Financing?

-Many new businesses cannot afford to cover startup costs and/or recurring expenses with their own money.
-Of course, this doesn’t mean the business has no shot of opening.
+Many new businesses cannot afford to cover startup costs and recurring expenses with their own money.
+Of course, this doesn’t mean the company has no shot of opening.
 The owner just needs to find another source of funding.
-In most cases, the search for funding ends with one of two solutions: debt financing or equity financing.
-Both options have become so accessible for startups that they can sometimes avoid covering their own expenses simply because they don’t want to.
+In most cases, the search for financing ends with one of two solutions: debt financing or equity financing.

 Debt financing refers to the use of business loans, which can come from banks, online lenders, or peer-to-peer lenders.
 The business must then pay back the lump sum, plus interest and fees, by the agreed-upon due date.
 Aside from your obligation to pay off the debt, nothing else changes in regards to the way you run your business.